The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: Introduction

 \subsection{Our techniques}

 We prove \autoref{thm:main} the following way.
-In \autoref{sec:cw}, we first establish the combinatorial bound that there is a solution whose cutwidth, and hence also (undirected) treewidth, is bounded by the number of demands.
+In \autoref{sec:cw}, we first establish the combinatorial bound that there is a solution whose cutwidth, and hence also (undirected) treewidth,\footnote{Throughout this paper we use only the undirected treewidth, as formally defined in \autoref{sec:prelim}.} is bounded by the number of demands.

 \begin{thm} A minimal solution $M$ to a pattern $H$ has cutwidth at most $7d$ if $d=|E(H)|$. \end{thm}